eloylp/goomerang/README.md

 		log.Fatal(err)
 	}

-	if respProto.GetHeader("status") == "OK" {
+	if respProto.GetHeader("status") != "OK" {
-		resp := respProto.Payload.(*protos.MySuccessReplyV1)
+		resp := respProto.Payload.(*protos.MyBadReplyV1)
-		// Do something with the success reply return
+		// Do something with the bad reply return
 	}

-	resp := respProto.Payload.(*protos.MyBadReplyV1)
+	resp := respProto.Payload.(*protos.MySuccessReplyV1)
-	// Do something with the bad reply
+	// Do something with the success reply
 }
 ```